andgineer/redis-redirect/README.md

 # How it works

-The `redis-redirect` is designed to transparently handle Redis server redirection exceptions.
+`redis-redirect` transparently handles Redis server redirection exceptions.

-When a client sends a request to the Redis server, the `redis-redirect` checks if the server has returned a `MOVED` exception.
+When a client sends a request to the Redis server, `redis-redirect` checks if the server has returned a `MOVED` exception.

-If a `MOVED` exception is received, the `redis-redirect` updates the address of the Redis server and resends the request to the new address.
+If a `MOVED` exception is received, `redis-redirect` updates the Redis server address and resends the request to the new address.

-After the `redis-redirect` updates the Redis server address, it transparently forwards subsequent requests to the new Redis server address.
+After updating the Redis server address, `redis-redirect` transparently forwards subsequent requests to the new Redis server address.

 ## Coverage report